hplp/ai-hardware-project-6501-group4/Final Report.md

 | CPU Utiization(%) | 95.3 | 72.5 | 85.6 |
 | Memory Utilization(%) | 24.7 | 15.7 | 33.0 |

 ### Observations
- - •	Inference Time and FPS: MobileNet_V2 demonstrated the best balance between speed and resource efficiency, making it suitable for real-time edge applications.
--  •	Accuracy: ResNet_18 slightly outperformed other models in accuracy, making it ideal for precision-critical applications.
--  •	Resource Utilization: MobileNet_V2 achieved lower CPU and memory usage compared to ResNet_18 and EfficientNet_M.
+Among the tested models, **ResNet_18** demonstrated superior accuracy and a balanced trade-off between speed and resource usage.
+In contrast, **MobileNet_V2** and **EfficientNet_M** showed relatively lower performance, either in terms of inference speed or accuracy.

+### Reasons for Limited Performance

+#### 1. Model Complexity and Dataset Simplicity
+- **EfficientNet_M** is optimized for complex, large-scale datasets (e.g., ImageNet) using advanced scaling techniques.
+However, its architectural advantages are underutilized on the simple MNIST dataset, leading to suboptimal results.
+- **MobileNet_V2**, designed for mobile applications, might not fully leverage its optimizations due to the grayscale, low-resolution nature of MNIST.

+#### 2. Optimization for Edge Devices
+- Both models rely on techniques like **quantization** and **pruning** to optimize performance on resource-constrained devices.
+These processes can degrade accuracy, particularly for complex architectures like EfficientNet_M.
+- Lack of hardware accelerators on the Raspberry Pi 4 to support these optimizations further limits their efficiency.

+#### 3. Resource Constraints on Raspberry Pi 4
+- **EfficientNet_M** is more resource-intensive compared to ResNet_18 and MobileNet_V2.
+The Raspberry Pi 4’s limited CPU and memory may have throttled its performance, especially during inference tasks.

+#### 4. Architectural Trade-offs
+- **MobileNet_V2** is designed to prioritize speed and lightweight deployment.
+While effective in mobile scenarios, its accuracy can suffer when handling noisy or challenging inputs.
+- **EfficientNet_M** focuses on achieving high accuracy for complex datasets.
+Its computational demands make it less suited for constrained environments like the Raspberry Pi 4.

+---
+By understanding these limitations, this project highlights the importance of selecting models appropriate to the dataset and hardware environment.
+Future work could include:
+- **Dataset Augmentation**: Enhancing the MNIST dataset with noise or complex patterns to challenge model performance.
+- **Advanced Optimization Techniques**: Exploring alternative quantization strategies or fine-tuning models specifically for the Raspberry Pi architecture.
+- **Alternative Hardware**: Testing on devices with integrated accelerators or exploring newer Raspberry Pi models with improved hardware support.
 ### Practical Implications
 - The results highlight the viability of deploying lightweight machine learning models on edge devices for applications such as:
-- •	Automated document scanning and handwriting recognition.
+- Automated document scanning and handwriting recognition.
-- •	Portable AI systems for offline image processing.
+- Portable AI systems for offline image processing.
-- •	Real-time decision-making in embedded IoT devices.
+- Real-time decision-making in embedded IoT devices.

 ## Conclusion and Future Work
 - This project demonstrates the Raspberry Pi 4’s capability to support lightweight AI models for edge computing tasks.
 Among the tested models, MobileNet_V2 emerged as the most practical choice for real-world deployment due to its superior speed and resource efficiency.